kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 ---
-title: 'I Built a Browser Engine with Swift.
+title: 'I Built a Browser Engine in Swift.
 But Why?'
 pubDate: 2026-03-31
 description: 'In short is curiosity.
 For long reason read the post.'
 author: 'Kresna Satya'